mwilso9/git-demo/README.md

 # Demo Git Repository

-THis is the first file in this repo.
+This is the first file in this repo.

+## Ipsum Below

+hello world. this is test text.